jkdeveyra/bytely/README.md

 ```

 ### Reports
-After running the tests, the RSpec report can be viewed at `/reports/rspec.html`.
+After running the tests, you may read the report files.
+* RSpec report is located at `reports/rspec.html`
+* Code coverage report is located at `reports/coverage/index.html`

 ## Indexing
 To create indices in the MongoDB database, run the following code: